-Regardless of the growing popularity that marijuana is “safe” or “harmless”, marijuana use has several undesirable health, safety, social, academic and behavioral consequences, including:
+Regardless of the growing popularity that cannabis is “safe” or “harmless”, cannabis use has several undesirable health, safety, social, academic and behavioral consequences, including:

 - High risk of memory loss, trouble thinking and difficulty staying focused

 - Increased risk of developing anxiety, depression and other mental health problems

 - Effects on alertness, perception, coordination and reaction time (skills required for safe driving)

 - Cannabis is the dried flowers, leaves and stems of the Cannabis sativa plant.
 THC (delta 9 tetrahydrocannabinol) is the active ingredient in cannabis – it is what makes you feel differently than how you feel when you are sober.
 Cannabis can be smoked (inhaled) or eaten in food.

 - It is important to note that the active ingredient – THC – can remain in the lungs and other tissue for up to three weeks after use.
 This would be an extremely important piece of knowledge to know prior to taking a drug test for school or employment.